whaleonearth/arxiv-ai-paper-weekly/README.md

 > [!NOTE]
 > **Engagement-Based Discovery**: This system discovers papers using GitHub activity, citations, code quality, and community buzz.
 No app installation required - just fork and configure!

+> [!TIP]
+> **🆓 100% FREE Operation**: Download any local LLM model and run everything locally!
+No API costs, no data sharing, complete privacy.
+Auto-detects GGUF and HuggingFace models - just drop files in `models/` folder and set `USE_LOCAL_MODEL=1`.

 ## 🧐 About <a name = "about"></a>

 > Find trending research papers that matter - papers with active code implementations, high GitHub engagement, and growing community interest!